Savile Row tailoring: Dege and Skinner

-Dege & Skinner (pronounced /'diːdʒ/) is known for its expertise in military as well as civilian clothing.
+Dege & Skinner (pronounced /'diːdʒ/) is known for military as well as civilian clothing.
 It remains a family-run business and celebrated its 150th anniversary in 2015.
 Located at No. 10 Savile Row, the firm was founded as J. Dege & Sons, and became a joint venture between the two families when William Skinner Jr. joined the firm in 1916.
 After the Skinner family took full ownership, the business was renamed Dege & Skinner, and was reopened by customer Colin Montgomerie.
 The company is by royal appointment to Her Majesty Queen Elizabeth II, His Majesty the Sultan of Oman and His Majesty the King of Bahrain.
 TRH William, Prince of Wales and Prince Harry, Duke of Sussex can be seen wearing Blues & Royals uniforms made by the company in the National Portrait Gallery.

 Tailors Dege & Skinner made two frock coat uniforms worn by Prince Harry and Prince William at the Wedding of Prince Harry and Meghan Markle in May 2018.
 As well as the two uniforms, four outfits for the page boys were also created, challenging the tailors because of the boys' size.
 Eight weeks' notice was given with very strict secrecy involved.

 Maurice Sedwell

-Maurice Sedwell, located at 9-10 Savile Row, is now owned by Andrew Ramroop.
+Maurice Sedwell was established in 1938 by Maurice Sedwell on Fleet Street in London, before moving to 9 Savile Row in 1963 after its founder won the Tailor & Cutter Academy's gold medal for tailoring excellence.
+In 1988, long-time employee Andrew Ramroop purchased the business from the retiring founder, becoming the first Black owner of a tailoring house on Savile Row.
+Under Ramroop's direction, the house relocated to larger premises at 19 Savile Row in 1994 then in 2022 moved again to 9-10 Savile Row.
+Ramroop also founded the Savile Row Bespoke Academy in 2008 to train future generations of tailors, and the same year he was awarded an OBE for services to Bespoke Tailoring and Training.
+In 2005 his apprentice Davide Taube (now head cutter at Gieves and Hawkes) won the Golden Shears Competition.